abrasive/shairport/README.md

 Shairport Sync runs natively on FreeBSD using the `sndio` sound system.

 Shairport Sync runs on Ubuntu, OpenWrt, Debian, Arch Linux, Fedora and FreeBSD inside VMWare Fusion on a Mac, but synchronisation in inaccurate — possibly because the sound card is being emulated.

+Shairport Sync will route audio to a PulseAudio sound server, which is installed in many desktop Linuxes.
+It appears as another audio "Application".

 Shairport Sync will output to `alsa` and `sndio` cards, to standard output and to pipes using appropriate backends.
 You can try compiling additional backends in as you wish, but it definitely will not work properly with them.
 Maybe someday...